 The key learnings of the Mandla project were the significance of oversight at management, technical, operational, and financial levels, periodic independent reviews by public health experts, sharing data and results on a regular basis, and regular formal briefing for technical and policy leadership at national and sub-national levels.

+A Malaria-Free Asia Pacific is feasible by 2030.
 This optimism comes from the fact that we have safe, effective, and affordable diagnostics tests, drugs and tools of vector control that are made in the region.
 The countries that have eliminated malaria have used these existing vector control and case management tools.

-A “Science of Malaria Elimination” provides an evidence based system of delivery that includes ensuring identification of all cases for prompt treatment, including low density infections and asymptomatic cases, ensuring all cases are treated promptly and tracked post treatment, while detecting and treating imported malaria so that outbreaks are prevented.
+A “Science of Malaria Elimination” provides an evidence-based system of delivery that includes ensuring identification of all cases for prompt treatment, including low density infections and asymptomatic cases, ensuring all cases are treated promptly and tracked post treatment, while detecting and treating imported malaria so that outbreaks are prevented.
 Other foundational aspects have shown relevance include, administering continuous training and building programs, so that front line workers are always on top of their game and deploying management controls and routine external reviews.
-With the political committment at multiple levels of leadership the fight against will be won.
+With the political commitment at multiple levels of leadership the fight against will be won.
 There is now the “Science of Malaria Elimination” from two projects in India to prove it.